 Closed Cell Foam vs. Inflatable Pads

-If you're anything like our testers, your first sleeping pad may well be a closed-cell foam pad, and rightfully so.
-These pads are an excellent choice for those getting into backpacking because they are lightweight and super affordable.
-But when you upgrade to an inflatable pad, don't chuck that old pad.
+In the days of yore, many folks' first sleeping pad was a closed-cell foam pad, and rightfully so.
+These pads are an excellent choice for those getting into backpacking because they are lightweight, super affordable, and never spring a leak.
+However, technology has certainly advanced in the last decade, and inflatable pads have become lighter and more reliable.
+If you've upgraded to an inflatable pad, don't chuck that old pad.
 Instead, save it for an extra layer of warmth during winter camping.
-Now that's value.

-Both the Z Lite Sol and Switchback offer a versatile layer of insulation that you could use to bolster the insulation of a winter setup, rip in half for an uber-light solution for fastpacking, or bring a few sections along to use as a sit pad.
+Other low-priced, high-value options are the Therm-A-Rest Z Lite Sol and Nemo Switchback.
+While these closed-cell foam pads score low in the comfort metric, they're one of the most reliable pad options since they'll never spring a leak.
+Both offer a versatile layer of insulation that you could use to bolster the insulation of a winter setup, rip in half for an uber-light solution for fastpacking, or bring a few sections along to use as a sit pad.
 If you want us to split hairs (which we expect is why you're here), the Switchback has a better feel on the ground thanks to taller dimples and is slightly more comfortable than the Z Lite Sol.

 The Nemo Switchback is a great value for a lightweight and reliable closed-cell foam sleeping pad.